mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions.md

 |  7  | Zenonni                                         | Weird        | Anomalies, specialists, windfalls.         |
 |  8  | Two active—roll twice again; ignore further 8s. | —            | —                                          |

 ### Events
-Before choosing actions, the DM rolls on a *(secret)* table to get how the current active factions approach each PC's Bastion.
+Before players choose orders, the DM rolls on a *(secret)* table to get how the current active factions approach each Bastion.
 Here are some examples:

 ***Lockdown.*** You can't issue **orders** to your facilities this turn, as the faction is putting it on lockdown: either harassing staff and visitors, burying it in paperwork, or good old sabotage.
 You can clear this up by winning a **Contest** in the district - if you do, the Bastion works normally, but you take **-2 favours** with the faction.
 ***Smuggling Window.*** You get a golden opportunity - you can choose to A) take have 50% lower **prices** for the turn, but you need to win a **Contest**.
 If you lose, the money (50%) is spent and you get nothing.
-Or you can choose to play it safe and B) get 10% increase income this turn.
+Or you can choose to play it safe and B) get 10% increased income this turn.
 ***Visitor.*** A friendly NPC asks for recurring access to your Bastion this week.
 They won't disrupt your other orders.
-You choose: A) +1 Favour with the faction or B) +25% income in a facility this turn.
+You choose: A) +1 Favour with the faction or B) +25% income in this turn.

 ---